How To Get In Shape

 However it is VERY important to remember that fitness and overall health is not a race to be won, but a journey.
 A journey to change your body and mindset over time, reaching small goals and setting new ones right after, making changes over months to years, not weeks.

-4 key areas of focus for success to succeed
+4 key areas of focus to succeed

 Many critical functions happen in your body when you sleep.
 Sleep is not just about helping you feel rested.